MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
 4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()``: swap the back buffer and the front buffer.
 5. As soon as the display *uses* the new front buffer (the new back buffer is now freed), the BSP has to launch a copy of the new front buffer to the new back buffer (use the bounding box).
-6. At soon as the copy is done (the copy may be asynchronous), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address.
+6. As soon as the copy is done (the copy may be asynchronous), the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address.
 7. The Graphics Engine is now unlocked.
 8. Some drawings are performed in the back buffer.